SWARM.

 SPINDLE Defense is an Aurora, Colorado-based defense technology company founded to solve a problem the commercial drone industry created: the mass proliferation of low-cost UAS has outpaced every fielded defense system designed to stop them.

-We hold the deepest patent portfolio in containerized C-UAS — 96+ provisional patent applications filed at USPTO with 2,400+ unique claims covering every subsystem from dual-function carousel servicing and direct methanol fuel cell integration to distributed airborne sensor fusion and autonomous engagement decision logic.
+We hold the deepest patent portfolio in containerized C-UAS — 100 provisional patent applications filed at USPTO with claims covering every subsystem from dual-function carousel servicing and direct methanol fuel cell integration to distributed airborne sensor fusion and autonomous engagement decision logic.
 We are seeking Phase I partnerships to bring the dual-function carousel — the enabling subsystem — from validated TRL 4 to prototype.

 We are a nontraditional defense contractor.
 Pre-revenue.
 Fully self-funded.
 100% U.S.-owned with no foreign obligations, no VC constraints, and no competing loyalties.
 Our IP is wholly owned and unencumbered.